Styren/auto-xkcd/README.md

 ## issues

-There's a data race that can cause it to stop updating components.
+- There's a data race that can cause it to stop updating components

-The LLM response can also be faulty somehow which can cause it to crash.
-Refresh restarts the whole thing.
+- The LLM response can be faulty (imports a missing dependency, syntax error, etc) which can cause it to crash